malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 In the same way that the body schema likely creates explicit _identities_ for individual body parts, the cognitive schema likely creates an explicit _identity_ for the "mind".
 When we say that we had a thought, we identify the source of that thought to our "conscious self", the inner part of us that experiences subjective experience.
 For neuro-typical individuals, we are under no delusion that the thought arose from perception of some external source, nor that it arose from our limbs.
 Furthermore, in the same way that we identify multiple independent body-parts, it's possible that our cognitive processes create not just one "mind" identity, but multiple.
 This may not be as far fetched as it sounds.
 An old idea of consciousness was of a little person, known as a _homunculus_, watching from the inside (now more commonly referred to as the Cartesian Theatre) [citations].
 While the idea of a little person inside our heads has been thoroughly dismissed in modern times, it remains an accurate description of what it "feels like" to be conscious.
 It seems quite reasonable to me to conclude that the brain thus forms at least two separate identities for its own cognitive processes: i) the homunculus, which clusters together cognitive senses and actions that are captured under higher-order monitoring, and ii) the non-consciousness, for all the rest.
 Another possibility is that cognitive processes are divided along more functional lines, such as having a cognitive identity for "memory", explaining why we consciously perceive no obvious difference between recall of episodic and semantic memories although their underlying structures are likely very different.

 The exact specifics are not important here, as the most important point has already been made, summarised as follows: a cognitive schema creates a causal association between the outcome of mental processes and the source of those outcomes as coming from the individual, and it strongly demarks the boundary between the individual as source versus other possible sources.
-This is a major part from which our first person experiences of consciousness arise.
+This is a major component of our first person experiences of consciousness.

-## Emotions
-_..todo..may need to cover off emotions too, because it turns out that they're a form of MM too_

-_todo: emotions......This does not do justice to the full extent to which emotions and feelings play a role in cognition.
-For a full account see Damasio (...)._

-References:
-* "Emotion - Based on clinical studies, Damasio (1995) argued persuasively that the human capacity for rational deliberation is dependent on an intact affective system, and many other cognitive scientists subscribe to the view that affect addresses the problems of decision making and action selection (Picard, 1997; Sloman, 2001).
-It permits a number of factors to be blended together and brought to bear on the problem of contention for resources (ie: muscles) by different brain processes.
-Neurologically plausible mechanisms of action selection compatible with this idea have been demonstrated in a robotics setting by Prescott, et al (1999) and Cañamero (2003)."
-[Murray Shanahan (2006).
-A cognitive architecture that combines internal simulation with a global workspace.]

 ## Meaning Attachment
-_todo:_
-* Summarise all of above with the term "meaning attachment" so I can use it later on to refer to all of:
-    * labelling
-    * emotions
-    * relationship to schema

-References:
-* "Conscious thoughts and experiences are also transparent in a semantic sense in that their meanings seem immediately known to us in the very act of thinking them (Van Gulick 1992).
-In that sense we might be said to ‘think right through’ them to what they mean or represent.
-Transparency in this semantic sense may correspond at least partly with what John Searle calls the “intrinsic intentionality” of consciousness (Searle 1992)." [ of consciousness are evident in the coherent order of its ever changing process of flow and self-transformation, what William James (1890) called the ], and as indicating our incomplete understanding of how consciousness might depend upon a nonconscious substrate, especially a physical substrate."

-## CP Homeostasis
+It has been observed that thoughts and experiences are experienced in conjunction with the meanings of those thoughts and experiences (Van Gulick, 1992 & 2022).
+For example, we don't just see a lion, we see a lion plus with an instantaneous association of the level of danger that we're in, and perhaps the beauty of such a wild animal.
+When we see a toothbrush on the bathroom sink, we don't just see it a patch of colourful pixels and edges mapped into a three-dimensional shape, we immediately experience an identification of whether it is our toothbrush or someone else, and perhaps displeasure that it is no longer safely in its holder.

+I refer below to this process as _meaning attachment_.
+The source labelling discussed above is one form of meaning that may be attached to the experience or thought.
+Information regarding the thought or experience's association to our body or cognitive schemata is another form of meaning attachment.
+Emotions may be a third form.
+More generally, meaning attachment includes any contextual information that is associated to the thought or experience.

+For the topic of subjective experience, the effect of meaning attachment is that we never truly experience a raw perception.
+Every perception is contextualised with source labelling, knowledge, and emotional affect.
+If the meta-management feedback loop led to construction of a higher-order thought representing that the individual had just observed their own thought, it would be experienced as far more than just information about a thought.
+It would also be contextualised by the cognitive schema, with concomitant emotional significance.

 # IV.2 Meta-cognition

 One recurring question in research on consciousness in general, and on subjective experience particularly, is what utility it provides over and above other brain processes that are not associated with subjective experience.
 Many theories of consciousness make reference to the need for flexibility or adaptation, but it is hard to pin-point what that entails.
 How do you quantify flexibility?
 What kinds of processes produce flexible behaviour?
 Behavioural scientists have been asking these very questions in the study of _meta-cognition_.
 This area looks at the ability of an individual to monitor and control their own mental processes, and how that relates to flexibility, learning, and other capabilities.
 The study of meta-cognition tries to incorporate behavioural studies with our growing understanding of brain function from neuroscience.

 Meta-cognition does not have a single agreed definition, but in general covers the ability for an individual to _examine_ their own knowledge, memories, and physical and mental abilities; to _respond_ to that information in some way, such as to act to improve their knowledge or abilities; and to _report_ on that information (Winkielman & Schooler, 2012; Fleming at al, 2012; Koriat, 2007).
 Meta-cognition is sometimes paraphrased as "knowledge about knowledge" (Karmiloff-Smith, 2012), "behaviour about behaviour" (Koriat, 2007), or "cognition about cognition" (Fleming et al, 2012a; Timmermans et al, 2012).
 Meta-cognition "adds flexibility to cognitive processes, making them less dependent on external cues" (Fernandez-Duque et al, 2000, p.
 289).